Mt. Spokane State Park

 Top 3 Trails in Mt.
 Spokane State Park

 Mount Spokane State Park is a refuge for anyone needing a quick getaway; but, with over 100 miles dedicated to trails on Mount Spokane, it’s tough to pick just one.
-The six trails that follow are popular, relatively short trails that can be used for winter and summer activities.
+The trails that follow are popular, relatively short trails that can be used for winter and summer activities.

 This trail is rated as moderate.
 Start at the switchback parking lot and walk a short distance down Lower Loop Road.
 Turn right on Trail 100 then turn left at the next junction to cross the first part of Burping Brook.
 You’ll stay on Trail 100 until it ends at Smith Gap on the Kit Carson Loop Road.
 For shorter trail options, take either of the two left forks from Trail 100 and left again onto Loop Road.
 This is another trail recommended for snowshoeing.